 Project managers commonly use the RACI model when working on larger projects that stretch across multiple departments.
 This is due to the fact that RACI is fully customizable, giving you the flexibility to use it according to your project deliverables.

 Using a RACI chart also allows project managers to assign tasks and track the progress of the team.
 This clear definition of project roles is crucial as it gives stakeholders a clear understanding of project roles.

 The RACI matrix is also called Responsibility Assignment Matrix (RAM), or a Linear Responsibility Chart (LRC).
 Even though it is hard to pinpoint who exactly created LRC, it is believed that LRC was originally created in the 1950s.
 Various changes to the model eventually transformed it into the RACI matrix that we know today.

 If you’re a project manager looking to improve the productivity of your team, check out our list of the best online project management tools.
-With this list, you can find the best tools to help you get the job done.
+With this list, you can find the best project management software to help you manage complex projects and tasks.

 What Does RACI Stand For?